Peshkova/istock via Getty Images

 The system components most critical to AI performance are the following:

 • Storage IOPS.
 Moving data between the storage and compute subsystems is another performance bottleneck for AI workloads.
-So most systems use local NVMe drives instead of SATA SSDs.
+So, most systems use local NVMe drives instead of SATA SSDs.

-The internal logical and physical design of a typical AI server.
+Visual showing the internal logical and physical design of a typical AI server.

 Next Steps